VanessaRandis/VanessaRandis/README.md

 ## Hello, this is Vanessa Randis 😊
 Full stack developer and Teacher

-## My name is Vanessa and I have been studying since 2022, when I started my career transition.
+<p><strong> My name is Vanessa and I have been studying technology since 2022, when I started my career transition.</strong></p>

-- **Teacher** at Mogi das Cruzes University since 2024
+- **Teacher at Mogi das Cruzes University since 2024**: Data Structure, Software Analysis and Implementation, Database, Project Management with ITIL, Cobit, Agile Methodologies
 - **Full Stack Developer** with a year experience
+- **Speaks**: Portuguese, English, Spanish and Italian

 <div align="left">
   <a href="https://github.com/VanessaRandis">